houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

 ##Exposing only CLS-Compliant-Named types in the assembly

 The .NET Framework is never about a single language, it's about the whole ecosystem.
-The CLR is able to handle the casing problem like when two different properties can only be differentiated by their casing.
+The CLR is able to handle the casing problem when two different properties can only be differentiated by their casing.
 Some script language, however, cannot.

 In particular, the Microsoft?PowerShell? is one example of that kind of environment that forces the compliance of CLS.